techragesh/aws-serverless-demo/README.md

 # aws-serverless-demo
-This project explains how can to work with API Gateway, Lambda, S3, CloudFormation, DynamoDB using serverless framework
+This project explains how can we work with API Gateway, Lambda, S3, CloudFormation, DynamoDB using serverless framework

 ### The Serverless Framework